 The Crowned Squirrelfish (Sargocentron diadema) also known as the Crown Squirrelfish is a member of the sub family Holocentridae.
 Members of the sub family are known as squirrelfish and they are typically red and silver or white.
-On the gill cover they have spines which are venomous and can inflict a painful wound.
+On the gill cover they have spines which are reported to be venomous and can inflict a painful wound.
 They are closely related to the soldierfishes which do not have a spine on the cheeks.

-The crowned squirrelfish is a bright red color with white stripes running across it to the tail.
-The gill cover has a vertical stripe on it and there is a white line running above the lip.
+The crowned squirrelfish is a bright red color with thin white stripes running across the body to the tail.
+The gill cover has a vertical white stripe on it and there is a white line running above the lip.
 The area ahead of the caudal peduncle is often a whitish colour and the white caudal fin is forked with red edges.
 They have a proportionally large eye and are nocturnal feeders.
 They grow up to 17 cm in length.

 IN THE WILD

 The crowned squirrelfish is found across the Indian ocean and in the Pacific as far east as Tahiti.
 During the day they are seen in shoals under overhangs and caves to a depth of 30 meters.

 The crowned squirrelfish are nocturnal feeders , feeding on small fishes and benthic invertebrates such as polychaetes, crustaceans and small mollusks.

 They are not exploited commercially and are only eaten by subsistence fishermen.
 The flesh is reported to not be that tasty.

 These fish grow quite large and require a large aquarium of several hundred gallons.
 They prefer being kept in numbers and are happier when they have company.
 There should be plenty of overhangs and hiding spots to hide in during the day.
 They will eat smaller fish if the opportunity arises.
 They are easy to wean off live food and require a moonlight phase in the tank lighting as they will not feed in total darkness.

 CROWNED SQUIRRELFISH CLASSIFICATION